Chris Collins (New York politician)

-Christopher Carl Collins (born May 20, 1950) is an American politician and businessman who served as the U.S. representative for New York's 27th congressional district from 2013 until his resignation in 2019.
-Collins was elected Erie County Executive in 2007 and held that position for one term.
-A member of the Republican Party, Collins was the first sitting U.S. representative to endorse Donald Trump for president of the United States in 2016, and he served on Trump's first presidential transition team.
-He resigned his seat in 2019 and afterwards pleaded guilty to insider trading and lying to the FBI, which are felony federal crimes.
+Christopher Carl Collins (born May 20, 1950) is an American politician, pardoned felon, and businessman.
+He is a member of the Republican Party.

+Collins served as president and CEO of Nuttall Gear Corporation, located in Niagara Falls, New York.
+In 2007, he was elected as county executive of Erie County, New York.
+He held that position for one term and was defeated in his 2011 bid for re-election.
+Collins was elected U.S. representative for New York's 27th congressional district in 2012.
+In 2016, Collins became the first sitting U.S. representative to endorse Donald Trump for president of the United States; he served on Trump's first presidential transition team.

 Collins and his son, Cameron Collins, were arrested by the Federal Bureau of Investigation on August 8, 2018, and charged with insider trading and making false statements.
 Three days later, Collins announced that he was suspending his bid for a fourth term in Congress; however, on September 17, 2018, he resumed his re-election campaign.
 Collins was narrowly re-elected to Congress on November 6, 2018.
-On September 30, 2019, Collins announced his resignation from the House of Representatives.
-His resignation went into effect on October 1, and he pleaded guilty later that day.
-Collins began serving a 26-month prison sentence in October 2020, but was pardoned by President Donald Trump on December 22, 2020.
+On October 1, 2019, he resigned from Congress and pleaded guilty to insider trading and lying to the FBI (both felonies).
+Collins began serving a 26-month prison sentence in October 2020.
+He was pardoned by President Trump on December 22, 2020.

-In June 2025, Collins announced his candidacy for the U.S. House to represent Florida's 19th congressional district in 2026.
+In 2026, Collins ran for the U.S. House of Representatives in Florida's 19th congressional district and finished fifth in the Republican primary.

-Early life, education, business career, and family
+Early life and education

 Collins was born in 1950 in Schenectady, New York, the son of Constance (Messier) and Gerald Edward Collins.
 Collins moved around the country with his family, as his father was transferred several times by General Electric.
 Collins graduated from Hendersonville High School in Hendersonville, North Carolina, in 1968.

 Collins earned a Bachelor of Science in Mechanical Engineering from North Carolina State University, where he was a member of the Sigma Pi fraternity, in 1972.
 He then earned a master's degree in business administration from the University of Alabama at Birmingham in 1975.